mizunomidori/painters-wisdom/README.md

 ### Painters' Wisdom

-Feel free to make any changes or additions to this repository:art:
+Feel free to make any changes or additions to this repository :art:
-Your contributions are welcome:satisfied:
+Your contributions are welcome :satisfied: